The Single Ladies’ Guide to Wealth: How Being Unattached Grows Your Money

 Being single seems like it would be an impediment to advancing in your career or to obtaining wealth.
 For instance, a significant other can halve your chores and expenses and provide advice and support – clear benefits.
 For me though, being single helped advance my career.
 It turns out that my experience is typical for highly educated women professionals.
-Here’s how to use your relationship status to advance the plight of single rich women.
+Here’s a single lady’s guide to wealth and how being unattached helps to grow your money.

 [Note: in this article I’m going to be talking about heterosexual couples because I’m heterosexual and because there’s more data on these types of couples in the workplace. ]